OswaldHe/CS188-Projects-2022Winter/_posts/2021-01-25-team02-text-guided-procedure-art-creation.md

         canvas_feat = self.enc_canvas(canvas)
         # More transformation code continues, you could check out our code base
 ```
 Only Stroke Predictor contains trainable parameters.
-So the training part will only focus on optimizing the Stroke Predictor.
+So the training part will only focus on optimizing the encoder part of the Stroke Predictor.

 #### Dataset Selection
 In the paper, authors used a novel way to train the model with existing datasets.
 According to framework of this project, the loss function is the comparison between the generated strokes and the original image.
 Without dependencies on labels, randomly generated images can be used for training.
 Since there is no limit of generating random images, the dataset can be really large for training more reliable models.
 The following snippet shows the generation of a random image.
 The `foreground` and `alpha` serve as a random stroke and pixel generator and assign corresponding value to `old` (which later becomes I<sub>c</sub> and I<sub>t</sub> through further transformation)